maxchang3/newmd/README.md

 ```

 - `--content <value>` Set the content of the markdown file
-- `--cwd <value>` Set the current working directory
 - `--path <value>` Set the output directory
 - `--slug <value>` Set the slug for the filename, if not provided, it will be generated from the slugified title.
+- `--cwd <value>` Set the current working directory
-- `--toml` Whether to use TOML format for frontmatter
+- `--toml` Whether to use TOML format for frontmatter, default is `false`
+- `--overwrite` Whether to overwrite the existing file, default is `false`

 </details>